 For long-term holders, this is just the latest disappointment in a series of blows.
-Originally listed just four years ago, the share price almost reached 150p but collapsed just four months after listing as it dished out a profit warning.
+Originally listed just four years ago, the share price almost reached 150p.
+It collapsed just four months after listing as it dished out a profit warning.
 Since then, it has been on a shallow downward slide, and the share price today marks a new low.

 Here are the results from previous years:

-I don’t think you can blame anyone who invested in the IPO to feel cheated, because the results simply took a nose-dive straight after.
+I don’t think you can blame anyone who invested in the IPO to feel cheated.
+The results simply took a nose-dive straight after.
 I do suspect that the accounts were heavily massaged for the IPO.
-Perhaps to get away from the debacle, the company changed its name to ‘Albert’, but anyone doing a tiny bit of research will still know this is a highly risky tech company, and the Israeli domicile throws in added risk.
+Perhaps to get away from the debacle, the company changed its name to ‘Albert’.
+Anyone doing a tiny bit of research will still know this is a highly risky tech company, and the Israeli domicile throws in added risk.

 Albert is the name of the ‘artificial intelligence marketing platform’, which seeks to use the greater flow of information to enable firms to reach consumers more effectively and perhaps in more innovative ways.
 This sounds like a great proposition, especially if the said platform could have some advantage over others, but this has not proven to be the case.
 In many ways, Albert are much at the mercy of others, with previous profit warnings alluding to the fact that giants such as Google can rewrite the rules of the online playing field: this is something that similar companies such as XLMedia have found out.